Cal Orr .com

 Your transmitter has a different antenna.
 Do not power up the transmitter without the 2.4 antenna screwed in place.
 Orientate the 2.4 antenna so it does not point at the model when flying.

 I added a push button to the transmitter, usually in place of a trainer switch.
 This push button is your bind/range test button.
-During normal operation; when you push and hold this button, the transmitters output is reduced and you need to get at least 30 paces of 90 feet from the model.
+During normal operation; when you push and hold this button, the transmitters output is reduced for range tests and you need to get at least 30 paces or 90 feet from the model.

 The RF meter on the transmitter will indicating some value.
 The meter will operate but it does not indicate anything except there is power to the RF section.
 The RF meter may have different readings depending on battery voltage etc. As long as the RF needle moved, aprox. mid scale or so - its Ok.
 This meter is NOT an indication of battery power or state of charge.